GergelyTuri/els_project/README.md

-### Codebse for analyzing data recorded from mice.
+### Codeabse for analyzing data recorded from mice.